sAbdelhaleem/MultizoneVAV/README.md

 $ cd ~
 $ rm -r ~/ReproduceChallengesMultizoneVAV
 ~~~
-Note: the term "simulation crash" is used to refer to an abrupt stop in the simulation with an exception to report the cause of the crash in JModelica.org runtime logging.
-However, although the exception in the log file provided information of the cause of the crash, the exception was not detailed enough to identify the root cause and solve the crash.
+Note: the expression "simulation crash" is used in this paper to refer to an abrupt stop in the simulation, which was implemented using JModelica.org.
+Enabling JModelica.org runtime logging and inspecting the log file was used to identify the crash root cause.
+Despite that the log file provided information of the cause of the crash, no debugging information was found to localize the crash root cause within the compiled model diagnostics, at a time the model diagnostics included extensive sets of variables and equations.
+Thus, we were not able to identify the crash root cause using the debugging information.

 Note: The challenges are discussed in [[10]](#10).